Charles-River-Group/TmuxCoder/docs/opencode-prompt-proxy.md

 ## 7. Extension Opportunities
 - **Remote mode**: `PromptConfig.mode` already reserves `remote`/`hybrid`; swapping `LocalResolver` for an HTTP resolver requires zero OpenCode changes and keeps local files as fallback.
-- **Observability**: The plugin can emit structured logs or forward telemetry to shared sinks (example uses `console.log`) to trace which template/variant applied to each session.
+- **Observability**: The plugin can emit structured logs or forward telemetry to shared sinks (example uses `console.log`) to trace which template and parameter set applied to each session.
 - **Security**: For cross-team deployments, add allowlists or signature checks inside the plugin to ensure only trusted template bundles are loaded.
 ***